djeada/FullScreen-Pencil-Draw/README.md

 Alternatively, double-click the executable in the `build` directory.

+## Troubleshooting

+If you encounter issues while building or running the application, consider the following steps:

+I. Ensure all required dependencies are installed and up to date.

+II.
+Make sure Qt6 is correctly installed and accessible by CMake.

+III.
+Look at the output logs for any error messages that can guide you in resolving issues.

+IV.
+Open an issue on the [GitHub repository](https://github.com/djeada/FullScreen-Pencil-Draw/issues) detailing the problem you’re facing.

 ## Contributing

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.